Mamadeve/Mamadov-s-Site/README.md

 npm run dev
 ```

-The application will be available at the local Vite development address shown in your terminal.
+The development server will start using the Vite configuration included in the project.

 ---